Docker and Podman Setup Guide

 • latest - Latest stable release only (never points to branch builds)

-• develop - Latest develop branch build
+• develop - Latest development branch build

 • v*.*.* - Specific version releases (e.g., v0.1.0)